Large Language Model Sentinel: LLM Agent for Adversarial Purification: Experiments

-\textbf{Evaluation of LLAMOS Performance with In-Context Learning (ICL).} The C3-based attack \citep{xu2023llm} is a very obvious attack that adds up to two extraneous characters to the end of the sentence, as shown in \cref{table8}.
-However, our method only achieves robust accuracies of 89.06\% for the C3 attack and 66.41\% for the C3-FS attack, respectively.
+\textbf{LLAMOS with In-Context Learning:} The C3 attack \cite{xu2023llm} is a very obvious attack that adds up to two extraneous characters to the end of the sentence, as shown in \cref{table8}.
+However, our method only achieves robust accuracies of 89.06\% for the C3 attack and 66.41\% for the C3-FS attack.
 To further improve the robustness, we introduce ICL to enhance the performance of the defense agent.
-As shown in \cref{table6}, the defense agent with ICL significantly improves the robust accuracy against the C3 attack, achieving a robust accuracies of 97.66\% for the C3 attack and 92.19\% for the C3-FS attack, respectively.
+As shown in \cref{table6}, the defense agent with ICL significantly improves the robust accuracy against the C3 attack, achieving a robust accuracies of 97.66\% for the C3 attack and 92.19\% for the C3-FS attack.

-\textbf{Analysis of Adversarial System.} We conduct experiments with an adversarial system and evaluate the robust accuracy defense against adversarial examples generated by the attack agent over multiple iterations.
+\textbf{Analysis of Adversarial System:} We conduct experiments with an adversarial system and evaluate the robust accuracy against adversarial examples generated by the attack agent over multiple iterations.
 As shown in \cref{table7}, the defense agent initially achieves a robust accuracy of 96.09\% in the first round of confrontation.
 However, after the purified examples are re-attacked by the attack agent, the robust accuracy decreases to 56.25\%.
 The defense agent then purifies these adversarial examples again, leading to an increase in robust accuracy, but it will decrease once more by subsequent attacks.
-This continual fluctuation in robust accuracy is a common phenomenon in adversarial training \citep{goodfellow2014explaining}.
+This continual fluctuation in robust accuracy is a common phenomenon in adversarial training \cite{goodfellow2014explaining}.
 Upon reviewing the generated texts, we observe that after several rounds of confrontation, both the defense agent and attack agent may generate the same sentences as previous ones, resulting in a potential infinite loop, as shown in \cref{table8}.
 This is an interesting phenomenon that requires further investigation, particularly strategies to disrupt such loops.